VICTOR-OLULETI/AirBnB_clone/README.md

 ## DESCRIPTION

-This project implements the Airbnb clone.
-It uses the BaseModel class as the super class.
-The datetime, cmd and uuid modules are used in its implementation.
-The "shell" works in interactive and non-interactive mode.
-Every directory with file in it is a package.

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.